-In western tropical astrology, the 3rd house carries the energy of Gemini: mutable air, Mercury-ruled, endlessly curious and adaptable.
-It rules the territory of the conscious, everyday mind – not the depths of the unconscious (that is the 12th), not the long philosophical arc of meaning (that is the 9th), but the quick, immediate, perpetually active layer of thinking that manages daily existence.
-Short trips, siblings, early education, neighbors, writing, speaking, listening – all fall under its domain.
+In western tropical astrology, the 3rd house carries the energy of Gemini: mutable air, Mercury-ruled, curious, adaptive, and quick to notice patterns.
+It rules the territory of the conscious, everyday mind – not the depths of the unconscious (that is the 12th), not the long philosophical arc of meaning (that is the 9th), but the immediate layer of thinking that manages daily life.
+Short trips, siblings, early education, neighbors, writing, speaking, listening, texting, and ordinary information exchange all fall under its domain.

 Research by psychologist Matthias Mehl at the University of Arizona found that the average person speaks approximately 16,000 words per day – a figure that reflects just how central communication is to daily life.
 A planet in the 3rd house shapes the quality, tone, and direction of every one of those words.